DWindhorst/Using-QGIS-and-Google-Earth-Engine-to-analyze-the-environment/README.md

 The intended way to teach this course is the following:

-The students are meant to take a look at the notebook on their own.
+The students participating in the module form groups of two.
+Each group is meant to take a look at the notebook on their own.
 They have to watch all the videos and do all the exercises.
 There are regular Q&A sessions were students can ask questions about the course in the group.
 During the project phase (following the excercises), students can book appointments with the teacher to get 1on1 feedback.

 ## Grading and schedule